Intention:

 I wanted to make a simple user flow that would get the user from Point A to Checkout without becoming distressed.
 I added secondary navigation that would help the flow of the primary, without sending the user on a wild goose chase into the unknown.
 I added breadcrumbs to a site which sorely lacked them, so it would be easy for the user to know exactly what actions they had taken.

 My user persona, Everly James, has an intermediate knowledge of the products being sold.
 The novice user would still be able to guide themselves through the site, but would lack the skill set to know all of the details about the products being offered, as this is a niche market that requires research to become engaged.
 The advanced user would typically prefer going into the store, as they enjoy feeling the products' energy and auras.
-Everly, the intermediate user, is more likely to utilize the website for purchasing, and is therefore the target customer
+Everly, the intermediate user, is more likely to utilize the website for purchasing, and is therefore the target customer.

 With all of this knowledge in mind, I drafted some sketches of the landing, product, product description, and checkout pages.
 I wanted to make sure I kept everything as simple as possible, with instructional images and strong details about the product being sold.
 I also wanted to include secondary navigation so users could easily filter their products further once they chose their intention, which was one of the main pain points of the original site.